-- i. pro forma financial information where there has been a "gross significant change" from historical financial information; - ii. the operating and financial review; - iii. capital resources; - iv. research and development, patents and licences; - v. administrative, management and supervisory bodies and senior management39; - vi. remuneration and benefits;
+- pro forma financial information where there has been a "gross significant change" from historical financial information:

+- the operating and financial review;

+- capital resources;

+- research and development, patents and licences;

+- administrative, management and supervisory bodies and senior management,43

+- remuneration and benefits;

+- working capital,44

-38 Please see Chapter 7 for details of the definition of "offer to the public" and an analysis of the applicable exemptions.
+42 Please see Chapter 7 for details of the definition of "offer to the public" and an analysis of the applicable exemptions.

-39 Schedule 2 to the AIM Rules sets out specific disclosures in relation to directors.
+43 Schedule 2 to the AIM Rules sets out specific disclosures in relation to directors.